Douglas Gordon and Graham Gussin, Jukebox, the Agency 1995

 Theresa Hak Kyung Cha (1951-82): a portrait in fragments, 2013

-Today theAgency. no longer acknowledges boundaries between commercial and museal strategies in art.
+theAgency. crosses the boundaries between commercial and museal strategies in art.
 In order to progressively engage with transmedial and transnational art the gallery pursues an open approach where each contextual situation demands appropriate frameworks and responses.
 The gallery works with artists of all genres and regularly includes historical works and archives often in collaboration with a wide range of artists and institutions.

 theAgency. does not accept unsolicited material for exhibitions.